leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Reflexion: Language Agents with Verbal Reinforcement Learning
 - Decomposed Prompting: A Modular Approach for Solving Complex Tasks
 - Toolformer: Language Models Can Teach Themselves to Use Tools
+- HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in Hugging Face